 Furthermore, the potentially higher interest rate starting from 22.74% to 33.74%, can make you more worried about your selection for this card.
 Indeed, it is a good way to increase your credit score.
 To deal with it efficiently, spend under credit utilization rate with full settlement of the monthly due payment.
 Currently, the card service is not available for PNC banking customers.
 There is hope for change in the future.
-When you apply, there is no hard inquiry for your credit history or score to send the approved report on your mail id.
+When you apply, there is no hard inquiry for your credit history or score to send the approved report on your mail ID.
 As a result, you don’t have to work on your credit score again because there is no drop, even a single point.

 Prosper card has a link with TransUnion to share your debt information.
-Each month information will get analyzed and reflected on your credit report.
+Each month information will be analyzed and reflected on your credit report.
 The report will include your timely payment or even low credit utilization when you fear not spending more because of higher APR or no rewards to adjust your bill amount.
 You can source the TransUnion credit report from any official credit monitoring website as Prosper card doesn’t facilitate this service.
 With zero fraud Liability for unauthorized purchases, Coastal Community Bank (a Member of FDIC, Mastercard International Licensed), issues this Smart chip and signature card.

 Eligibility Criteria: A credit score of 640 and above.